d-krupke/cpsat-primer/README.md

 ### Parallelization

 CP-SAT has some basic parallelization.
 It can be considered a portfolio-strategy with some minimal data exchange between the threads.
-The basic idea is to use different techniques and may the best fitting one win.
+The basic idea is to use different techniques and may the best fitting one win (as an experienced optimizer, it can actually be very enlightening to see which technique contributed how much at which phase as visible in the logs).

 1. The first thread performs the default search: The optimization problem is converted into a Boolean satisfiability problem and solved with a Variable State Independent Decaying Sum (VSIDS) algorithm.
 A search heuristic introduces